RECAPEM

 • Absence of hemothorax

-• Instability typically happens in patients with extensive trauma, tension pneumothorax or patients with significant underlying lung disease and is characterized by:
+• Instability typically happens in patients with extensive trauma, tension pneumothorax, or patients with significant underlying lung disease and is characterized by:

 • Hemodynamic instability e.g. hypotension, SI>1, extreme tachycardia, confusion